 The online sportsbooks listed on this page do not have any team or player restrictions.
 If a team or player has betting lines, anyone is welcomed to place their bets.
-We are not aware of any details concerning team restrictions in the pending legislation authorizing CO state-licensed sports betting.
+We are not aware of any details concerning team restrictions in the legislation authorizing CO state-licensed sports betting.

 Are there any local sportsbooks in Colorado?

 Not yet, but several state casinos are expected to obtain a license to offer domestic sports betting by May 2020.

 What is the legal minimum sports betting age in Colorado?

 Offshore online sportsbooks can legally accept bettors who are 18 or over.
 However, the sports betting bill in Colorado requires bettors to be at least 21 years old to place real money wagers.
 Since the online casino policies conflict with the state's established minimum sports betting age, participants will be compelled to adhere to the state's regulations.

 The newly formed Limited Gaming Control Commission will be tasked with providing regulatory oversight for the sports betting market in Colorado.

 Colorado Legislative Resources